Tuesday, 31 December 2019

 Pasta and cocktails

 Today we had our annual Christmas celebration lunch with Heather and Ewan.
 It was great to see them and we dined at the excellent Italian Kitchen in Ingram Street.
-As usual it was a fun occasion with good friends, and as usual a selection of our young ones (Ally, Davie, Chanel and Andrew) joined us afterwards at Metropolitan for drinks.
-This year a wide variety of cocktails were quaffed, including the strangely scented and lilac coloured rum-based “Parma Violet” and the foamy white “Breakfast Martini” which contains, among other ingredients, gin, marmalade and egg white.
+As usual it was a fun occasion with good friends, and as usual a selection of our young ones (this year Ally, Davie, Chanel and Andrew) joined us afterwards at Metropolitan for drinks.
+A wide variety of cocktails were quaffed, including the strangely scented and lilac coloured rum-based “Parma Violet” and the foamy white “Breakfast Martini” which contains, among other ingredients, gin, marmalade and egg white.

 We chatted about all sorts of things but my favourite conversation started when Andrew suddenly declared that pasta quills are the most boring pasta shapes.
 David was shocked and forcefully countered that tagliatelle was indubitably the most boring pasta.
 A lively and lengthy discussion ensued!
 James and I and Heather and Ewan headed home in the early evening while the younger folk continued on to more hostelries.
 It has been a lovely day.